Where to get information. Driver's Licensing.

 Below is a photo of the final modification of the above mount, rack, etc., completed 03/19/2005, that enabled me to carry a spare BMW snowflake rear disc wheel/tire.
 I can put another tire on top of the rack, or lots of luggage.
 In order to do this, and preserve the use of the neat-looking Russian cap, the Russian welding at the bottom of the mount was ground away, and a 6 inch long metric 8.8 grade bolt, with the same end threads as the Russian cap (12 x 1.75 mm), was welded from the bottom upwards.
 The stock large thick Russian washer under the mount was first drilled with a large drill that was just a bit larger than the diameter of the bolt's head, this allowed the bolt head to be recessed nearly 3/4 of its head thickness.
 That eliminated any chance the bolt would contact the trunk lid, and added a bit of length to the bolt, which I found was needed.
 I then welded the bolt head to the Russian washer.
 A spacer was made for the wheel bearing axle opening in the wheel, so that the wheel would not move about on the long bolt, as the wheel bearing inside diameter was considerably larger than the 12 mm bolt.
 That spacer was made from an old piece of chrome luggage rack round tubing.
 A thick flat spacer, counterbored to fit the BMW internal axle spacer, which sticks up slightly from the bore, was used between the wheel's disc hub, and the underside of the Ural rack.
 This made for a VERY neat installation.
 On the Ural chrome rack on the fender of the sidecar is a 2-1/2 gallon plastic fuel container I sometimes travel with.
 It's weight is just where sidecar weight should be ...over the wheel!
 I can put a much larger Jerry can there, if I wanted to.
 A 5 gallon Jerry can and fuel would likely weigh about 40 pounds, and be the equivalent of considerably more sidecar passenger weight, and the rig could then be expected to NOT lift its wheel in right turns very easily at all.
 The Ural chair is heavy anyway.
 The ride, for a passenger, was very comfortable with the stock Ural suspension system.

 More photos below: The first two photos show the round solid steel spacer that allows sidecar upper rear strut forces to the right side of the tug frame to be shared by the left side of the tug frame, via that added spacer.
 This spacer is located over the battery area, using EXISTING and UNused BMW frame tab holes.
-The spacer has a flattened area for a wrench, that you cannot see in the photos....otherwise, tightening the end bolts could, perhaps, cause the tube to rotate.
-I never needed the flattened areas.
+I made the spacer with a flattened area for a wrench, that you cannot see in the photos ....otherwise, tightening the end bolts could, perhaps, cause the tube to rotate.

 A problem now exists ...the stock tool tray occupied where the spacer was installed! ...so, below was the first try at a 'crudely' modified battery tray.
 I'm not proud of this "non-workmanship"! ...but it was my experimental rig, not what I later did for customers.
 Surrounding that jagged hole and not easily identified is an aluminum sheet metal piece that is inside the tool tray, it is riveted and then sealed to the inside base, so tools, etc., can not fall out of the tool tray.
 I have, since, made vastly nicer versions, one was a new fiber-glass tray from a mould I made.
 The fanciest one I made, wish I had kept a photo, was made out of a solid block of metal, on my mill, and is an artistic gem.
 I spent an entire weekend making it for a customer, and then even anodized the surface.
 The cover was also of metal, and used a short 'piano hinge' design.
 I should have made it all on a CNC mill, and kept the programming.